nightfurys/enterprise-docs/content/docs/using/ui_usage/policies/allowlists/_index.md

 ### Downloading Allowlists

-An existing Allowlists can be downloaded as a JSON file.
+You can download an existing Allowlists as a JSON file.

 1. From the Tools drop down, click **Download to JSON**.